epeios-q37/zelbinium/site/en/support/_index.md

 -->

-By encouraging them to use their imagination to create their own content, and by making it easy for them to share this content with their pals, *Zelbinium* preserves your children from the addictions associated with smartphone use, while fostering an environment that prevents the risk of harassment.
+By getting them to use their imagination to create their own contents and share them with their peers, *Zelbinium* makes smartphones less addictive for our kids and reduces the risk of bullying.

 <br/>